Posted - October 10, 2015

 Here's Dizzy, packing her stuff before leaving prison.

 The cross, a rosary, a silhouette of the statue of Mary in the background.
 Symbols of the Roman Catholic Church.
 You'll find the same symbols when Dizzy gets home.
 These symbols aren't just decorations.
 They point to the state of a person's mind.
 Religion dictates how a person thinks.
 Dizzy isn't required to have these symbols in her cell, she made the decision to have them there, because that's how she thinks - like a Catholic.
 We'll find out as the story progresses that she thinks like a traditional Catholic.
 Lots of guilt, lot's of "God is punishing me because I'm evil".
 If God really did punish evil we wouldn't be living in the world we are currently living in.
-But people like Dizzy Cordova still go around believing this and it colors their mood, affects their decision.
+But people like Dizzy Cordova still go around believing this and it colors their mood, affects their decisions.
 This story will unfold under the patina of Dizzy's belief system.

 So Dizzy's on her way home and we get this twin panels.